April 5, 2021 | HR Compliance | Posted by Bob Greene, Senior HR Industry Analyst at Ascentis

 On March 11, 2021, President Biden signed into law the $1.9 trillion American Rescue Plan Act ("ARPA").
 While most mainstream information consumers know this by its most popular taxpayer features (a third round of stimulus checks, extensions on unemployment insurance, and major enhancements to the Earned Income Credit and the Children's Tax Credit), there are several very important provisions impacting HR, Benefits and Payroll as well.
 In this first blog examining the impact of ARPA on human capital management, we focus on one of the biggest changes it's bringing to almost every HR department in America: the 100% subsidy to eligible individuals for the cost of COBRA coverage for the next six months.
 These provisions actually took effect last week, on April 1.
 We've structured this blog post into a question-and-answer format, focusing on the top 20 questions to which every impacted employer will want to know the answers!

 PLEASE NOTE: We have answered these questions based on the current state of the COBRA Subsidy Provisions put in place for ARPA.
 This may be subject to change.
+The materials available at this web site are for informational purposes only and not for the purpose of providing legal advice.
+You should contact your attorney to obtain advice with respect to any particular issue or problem.

 Who is Impacted?Q1: Which employers are impacted by this new provision of ARPA?